Beyond Words Gallery

 The Eric Carle Museum of Picture Book Art is within driving distance, in south Amherst.

 The Wilder Observatory on Snell Street is open to all, starting at 9 p.m.
 Saturday.
-The Astronomy Association, in collaboration with the Amherst College Department of Physics & Astronomy, invite you to come observe the night sky through telescopes and binoculars while they guide you and teach you some astronomy as well.
-Tom Whitney of the Astronomy Association and Visiting Assistant Professor Michael Stage of the Department of Physics & Astronomy will be present to operate Amherst College’s own 18-inch Clark refractor telescope.
-This event is open to all, but it will be canceled if the weather is uncooperative (cloudy).
+The Astronomy Association invites you to come observe the night sky through telescopes and binoculars while they guide you and teach you some astronomy as well.
+Tom Whitney of the Astronomy Association will be present to operate Amherst College’s own 18-inch Clark refractor telescope.

 Recreational Facilities and Trails